juancortez/shpeaustin/README.md

 # SHPE Austin Node.js Application

 The following Node.js application contains both the server and client side code for the [shpeaustin.mybluemix.net][] website.
-Currently, it is running on IBM's Bluemix platform, so creating an [IBM Bluemix account][] is necessary.
+The application runs on IBM's Bluemix platform, so creating an [IBM Bluemix account][] is necessary.
 Since this application only requires 512MB of memory and only one instance, the hosting is free.
-This application has access to the Google Calendar API, SendGrid, and Redis Cloud services so additional steps are required.
+In order to forward the [austinshpe.org][] domain to the BlueMix application, you will need to have domain access to the austinshpe.org domain on [GoDaddy][].
+The credentials for the GoDaddy account are located in the private_credentials/*.json file.
+Once the GoDaddy account is accessible, follow the directions in the **Forwarding austinshpe.org to shpeaustin.mybluemix.net** section at the end of the README file.
+This application also has access to the Google Calendar API, SendGrid, and Redis Cloud services so additional steps are required.
+Please start in the **Running the app locally** section and further instructions will be provided to set everything up.
+Any questions can be forwarded to the webmaster, Juan Cortez at Juan_Cortez@utexas.edu.

 *IMPORTANT* The .gitignore file includes the private_credentials folder.
 Please ask the current SHPE webmaster for these credentials so that all of the services work properly.